Sulfenyl chloride: Related compounds

-Sulfenyl iodides can be isolated as stable compounds if they bear alkyl steric protecting groups as part of a cavity-shaped framework, illustrating the technique of kinetic stabilization of a reactive functionality, as in the case of sulfenic acids.
+They can be formed metastably from metal mercaptides and iodine, and even form fleetingly when iodine oxidizes neutral thiols to the disulfide.
+Indeed, sulfenyl iodides are believed to be the active iodinating agents in iodotyrosine biosynthesis.
+Sulfenyl iodides that are heavily sterically hindered from dimerization are stable.

 A related class of compounds are the alkylsulfur trichlorides, as exemplified by methylsulfur trichloride, CH3SCl3.

 The corresponding selenenyl halides, R\sSeCl, are more commonly encountered in the laboratory.

 Sulfenyl chlorides are used in the production of agents used in the vulcanization of rubber.